progit/progit/pl/06-git-tools/01-chapter6.markdown

 ### Krótki SHA ###

-Git jest na tyle inteligentny, że potrafi domyśleć się o którą zmianę Ci chodziło po dodaniu zaledwie kilku znaków, o ile ta część SHA-1 ma przynajmniej 4 znaki i jest unikalna, to znaczy że istnieje tylko jeden obiekt w repozytorium, który od nich się zaczyna.
+Git jest na tyle inteligentny, że potrafi domyśleć się o którą zmianę Ci chodziło po dodaniu zaledwie kilku znaków, o ile ta część sumy SHA-1 ma przynajmniej 4 znaki i jest unikalna, co oznacza, że istnieje tylko jeden obiekt w repozytorium, który od nich się zaczyna.

 <!-- Git is smart enough to figure out what commit you meant to type if you provide the first few characters, as long as your partial SHA-1 is at least four characters long and unambiguous — that is, only one object in the current repository begins with that partial SHA-1. -->